September 5, 2023

 There are, in fact, TWO noodle shops adjacent to each other - both with the same name.
 They are commonly referred to as the "Left Shop" and the "Right Shop".
 The Left Shop has been listed in the Michelin Guide for Bangkok and earned itself a Bib Gourmand distinction.
 The Right Shop, though, continues to do roaring business without the status.

 So which shop to visit?
 Do I do both?
-I could certain do that, but it would require consuming more calories than I really need.
+I could certainly do that, but it would require consuming more calories than I really need.
 Fortunately, someone has already done the comparison and reached a verdict.
 A trio including Supercharz and Super G had hit both of these spots just days ago, and concluded that the Right Shop was the one.
 So...
 I just followed their advice.

 I chose to get a small bowl of kiami noodles with everything (ทุกอย่าง เกี๋ยมอี๋).
 The short rice noodles have tapered sharp tips on both sides, and in the pork-based (with lots of MSG, of course!) soup were minced pork, fish balls, fish cake, and offal like liver and heart.
 There was plenty of pepper in the soup, and the Chinese celery was pretty strong.